ofloveandhate/python_autograder/readme.md

 ## Source

-* `autograde.sh` -- the core file.
-Run it with one argument -- the shortcode of the assignment.
+* `autograde.sh` -- the core file, a bash script.
+Run it with two arguments -- the course code, and the shortcode of the assignment.

 * `assignment_grade_collector.py` -- uses Pandas to parse the checker results files in `_autograding/pre_checker_results` and `_autograding/post_checker_results`, and turn them into the feedback files and the csv with scores.

 * `get_current_students.py` -- A python file which uses your Canvas API_KEY to get the current student list.
 Uses `canvas_course_ids.json`.
-* readme.md -- this file, aren't you glad it's here 🌈
+* `readme.md` -- this file, aren't you glad it's here 🌈

 ---